tomsiday/labcontrol/README.md

 -  `__pycache__` - for bytecode compiled files (automatic, standard)

 - *Date files* - raw data.
-Will be stored here as long as this repository is private.
-To be deleted if repository made public.
+Will be stored here as long as this repo is private.
+To be deleted if repo made public.